 A. B. Learned Laboratories.
 Completed in 1961 and dedicated primarily to research in the basic sciences, this building is shared with the general University and is attached to Medical Center North at the north side.

 West Wing.
-Known as the "Round Wing," this portion was completed in 1962.
+Known as the Round Wing, this portion was completed in north of the Round Wing.

 West Court Building.
 Completed in 1964, this building is entered off the plaza connecting Medical Center North with the hospital.